-More Resources For Planning Your Keuka Lake Wine Tasting Trip
+Resources for Your Keuka Lake Wine Tasting Trip

 As you plan your trip to the Finger Lakes to go wine tasting around Keuka Lake, here are some helpful resources for you:

 - Corning & the Southern Finger Lakes has tons of information regarding things to do, lodging, and dining in the area.

 - Experience!
 The Finger Lakes offers guided wine and sightseeing tours in the Finger Lakes region.

 - The Finger Lakes Regional Tourism Council offers more ideas for where to eat and drink, where to stay, and things to see and do.

-- Finger Lakes Wine Country is the official travel and tourism information hub for the area.
+- Finger Lakes Wine Country is the area’s official travel and tourism information hub.
 I love that their website highlights the wineries, wine trails, breweries, distilleries, and restaurants throughout the Finger Lakes region.

 - Find nearby hotels and lodging on TripAdvisor or Booking.com.